Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 Post-op Follow-up Appointments

 Your dentist should schedule one or more follow-up appointments after the day of surgery.
 You must attend all of these appointments.
 The number of appointments and the type of aftercare applied will depend on the treatment plan agreed upon by you and your provider.
+Dental implant recovery follow-up appointments are essential to monitor the healing process and prevent any complications.
+Additionally, laser dentistry can play a vital role in promoting faster healing and reducing discomfort during the recovery period.

-Dental implants must be checked on regularly because there are so many elements to monitor.
+Dental implants must be checked regularly because there are so many elements to monitor.
 First, the dentist must check to ensure the implant is attaching to the jawbone properly and that there is no inflammation or signs of infection.
 Also, there is a slightly higher risk of gum disease in those with dental implants, leading to implant failure, among other problems.
 Your dentist will want to catch it early to prevent it from becoming a more serious issue.

 How to Make a Quick Recovery and Return to a Regular Routine